 Adoption.com – a very popular site offering an adoption registry.

 ISRR Adoption Registry – offers an adoption registry for adoptees and biological parents

 DNA TESTS FOR ADOPTEES

 Ancestry DNA – very popular DNA service & genealogy site with a large user database.
-Ancestry.com membership not required for DNA testing or to view your results, but it is required if you wish to communicate with people on your DNA match list.
-We recommend Ancestry as a first DNA test for US-born adoptees searching for their biological family because of their enormous user database.
-If you were not born in the United States, click here to view the list of countries Ancestry currently offers testing to see if your country of birth is available.
-Some of these countries include Australia, Canada, Ireland, Romania, South Korea, and the United Kingdom.
+I recommend Ancestry for US-born adoptees searching for their biological family.
+If you were not born in the US, click here to view the list of countries Ancestry currently offers testing in to see if your country of birth is available.

 Looking for articles, arts, books, podcasts, documentaries & other adoptee-related content?
-We suggest visiting this extensive list of adoptee resources from AdopteesOn.
+I suggest visiting this extensive list of adoptee resources from AdopteesOn.